GigawattDigital/securesilo/README.md

 **Meta's llama-2 engine**

 llama-2 is a powerful engine that can be used to generate a wide variety of content.
-While it is not quite as powerful as OpenAI's GPT-4, it already outperforms GPT-3.5, Bing and Bard engines on most tasks.
-Notably, llama-2 does not (yet!) generate computer language code or images, but it generates text responses to natural language queries very well.
+While it is not quite as powerful as OpenAI's GPT-4, it already outperforms the GPT-3.5, Bing and Bard engines on most tasks.
+Notably, llama-2 does not (yet!) generate images or computer language code, but it generates text responses to natural language queries very well.

 Additional language models are the roadmap such as